2005 French European Constitution referendum: Socialist Party vote on stance

 On 1 December 2004, the opposition Socialist Party held a vote among its members to determine the stance it would take.
 The issue of the Constitution had caused considerable divisions within the party, with many members—although broadly in favour of European integration—opposing the Constitution for reasons including a perceived lack of democratic accountability, and the threat they considered it posed to the European social model.
 The "Yes" side was led by party leader François Hollande while the "No" side was led by deputy leader Laurent Fabius.
 A former prime minister of France (1984–1986), Laurent Fabius traditionally on the center right of the Socialist Party opted for the No to the Constitution, switching to the left of the party.
 For many commentators, this paradoxical move was a gamble to get the upper hand within the party before the next presidential elections, in case of success of the No vote.

 Within the Socialist Party, out of 127,027 members eligible to vote, 59% voted "Yes", with a turnout of 79%.
 Out of 102 Socialist Party regional federations, 26 voted "No".

-Amendment to the French Constitution

-The Constitutional Council of France ruled that the European Constitution could not legally coexist with the current Constitution of France.
-For that reason, a vote was taken to amend the Constitution of France to make the two documents compatible.

-This amendment passed in an extraordinary joint session of deputies and senators at the Palace of Versailles on 28 February 2005, with 730 votes in favour and 66 votes against, with 96 abstentions.
-Both the ruling party and the Socialists supported the constitutional amendment.
-Communist Party members were the only ones to vote against it.

-Opinion polls and course of the campaign

-Initial opinion polls showed a clear majority in favour of the Constitution, but public opposition grew over time.
-By May, the "Yes" campaign's lead was smaller than the opinion pollsters' margin of error.

-The three major political forces in France (UMP, PS and UDF) supported the proposed Constitution, as did president Chirac.
-Supporters of the Constitution from the left sought to emphasise that the treaty incorporates a Charter of Fundamental Rights and thus helped to secure the future of the European social model.
-Somewhat surprisingly considering his usual political orientation, Jacques Chirac defended it as a possible barrier against neoliberal economic policies.